PITTSBURGH, PA 15251-2203

 False alarm shall not include police response to an alarm signal that is canceled by the alarm user or his agent prior to the arrival of police personnel at the alarm location.

 Over 98 percent of the alarm signals generated in the United States end up being false.
 Responding to false alarms takes emergency responders away from actual emergency situations.
-In an effort to make alarm users aware of this problem and mitigate the incidence of false alarms, Arlington County enacted an Alarm Systems Ordinance (County Code, Chapter 33).
-The Ordinance requires that all owners of an active alarm system (both residential and business) obtain a permit and pay fines to the County for excessive false alarm activity.
+In an effort to make alarm users aware of this problem and mitigate the incidence of false alarms, Arlington County enacted an Alarm Systems Ordinance (County Code, Chapter 33) and the Fire Prevention Code (Chapter 8.1-12).

 “False alarm” means any alarm signal:

-(a) Which elicits a response by police personnel; and
+(a) Which elicits a response by police and/or fire personnel; and

 (b) For which there is no evidence of criminal activity to justify a police response.

-No, you will never be assessed a fee for a legitimate alarm/panic signal.
+No, you will never be assessed a fee for a legitimate alarm/panic signal signal or fire alarm activation.

 Yes, you can pay for any fees due on your account via this website by clicking on the home tab and logging in with credentials initiated by APS/CitySupport and secured by the alarm user: HERE